Private Education Loans

 Estimated COA - Other Financial Aid Received = Amount of Private Loan.

-Students and families must research their options before choosing a lender that best fits their needs.
-Before borrowing, be sure to understand fully:
+Students and their families must research their options before selecting a lender that best fits their needs.

 - The terms of the loan.